nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 At events, when I was introduced to new people, I'd often face either dismissive responses or enthusiastic but patronising ones.
-I had more than a few comments about 'going back to the boss', and several instances where the introduction mentioned my motorsport background—which then resulted in questions about whether or not I was working on this project as part of a Formula Student team<sup>†</sup>.
+I had more than a few comments about 'going back to the boss', and several instances where the introduction mentioned my motorsport background, which then resulted in questions about whether or not I was working on this project as part of a Formula Student team<sup>†</sup>.

 This point brings us back to the possible advantage to be had from ignoring received wisdom, which here states that founders should be the people running sales during the early days.
 I get the argument, but I think there's nuance here: if you don't look the way the market expects you to look, and you don't have the network or the brand to compensate, I think it's worth thinking up a different approach.
-That could be professional sales staff, a puppet CEO, or just sending your most grownup-looking team member to do the talking—which is exactly what Microsoft did when they signed their first contract with MITS for Altair BASIC.
+That could be professional sales staff, a puppet CEO, or just sending your most grownup-looking team member to do the talking, which is exactly what Microsoft did when they signed their first contract with MITS for Altair BASIC.

 Alternatively, _lean in_.
 Rock up to those events in shorts and flip-flops, and just embody the stereotype of the tech world.
 The early adopters you're looking for are probably sick of having to don that navy polyester blend suit and pair